derekdkim/write-something-nice-api/README.md

 2. `pip install -r requirements.txt`
 3. Set up environment variables according to the Pydantic schema in `config.py`.
 4. `uvicorn app.main:app`

+## Documentation

+Visit the [Documentation Page](http://3.98.137.192/docs) for this project on FastAPI Swagger Docs.